 Baby Red Oak Leaf Lettuce

-Oak Leaf lettuces was first cultivated in France from what was originally considered a weed found growing wild.
-There is the very early reference to Oak Leaf lettuce was in Acetaria, which was a book written in 1699 by John Evelyn that may indicate Oak Leaf lettuces had arrived in England prior to the 18th Century.
-Red Oak Leaf Lettuce was introduced commercially under the name “Feuille de Chene” in 1771 by the French seed company Vilmorin.
+Oak Leaf lettuces are native to and were first cultivated in France from what was originally considered a weed found growing wild.
+The first early reference to Oak Leaf lettuce was in Acetaria, which was a book written in 1699 by John Evelyn that may indicate Oak Leaf lettuces had arrived in England before the 18th Century.
+Oak Leaf lettuce was then introduced commercially under the name “Feuille de Chene” in 1771 by the French seed company Vilmorin.
 Today Red Oak Leaf lettuce can be found at supermarkets, farmers markets, and specialty grocers in North America, Europe, Asia, and Australia.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Avant||San Diego CA||858-675-8505|